 Poster:

 Posters will be displayed on boards measuring 8 feet wide and 4 feet high beginning on the Friday of the Annual Meeting.
-Although poster presentation does not require the submission of a manuscript, one may be submitted directly to the Archives of Surgery as an independent submission.
+Although poster presentation does not require the submission of a manuscript, one is encouraged to do so.